CNF Investments

 Seed Round in 2013

-ReelGenie, LLC offers an online platform that allows users to create videos from their photos and digital media.
-Founded in 2012 and based in Silver Spring, Maryland, the company specializes in transforming personal memories, such as vacations and weddings, into dynamic films by combining various multimedia elements like photos, video clips, narration, music, and text.
-Users have the option to choose automated video creation or utilize editing features for a more customized experience.
-The final videos can be shared online, downloaded, or purchased as DVDs.
-In addition to serving individual customers, ReelGenie's technology also facilitates video storytelling for businesses, enhancing brand engagement and creating new revenue opportunities.
+ReelGenie, LLC is a company based in Silver Spring, Maryland, that offers an online platform for creating videos from customers' photos and digital media.
+Founded in 2012, ReelGenie allows users to transform personal experiences, such as vacations and weddings, into dynamic films by combining multimedia elements like photos, video clips, narration, music, and text.
+The platform provides options for users to either generate an automatic video or utilize editing features for a more customized product.
+Videos can be shared online, downloaded, or purchased as DVDs.
+By facilitating video storytelling, ReelGenie enhances brand engagement and creates opportunities for revenue generation.

 TerraGo